 In the past few years the idea of the "Flipped Classroom" has made its way from K-12 to Higher Education and advocates of the flipped classroom are growing in number as the evidence for their efficacy increases.
 So exactly what is a flipped classroom?

 "Flipping the classroom" is a pedagogical concept that moves the lecture out of the classroom to pre-class preparation, and uses valuable classroom time for active learning.
 Typically, this means that students view a series of recorded mini-lectures before coming to class.
 Classroom time is then used for clarification and higher level applications of the content.

-The Flipped Course page contains the resources and research to get you started flipping your course.
+The Flipped Course pages contains the resources and research to get you started flipping your course.

 Student response systems (clickers) allow the instructor to ask a question, and immediately collect and display in graphical form the students' responses.
 Every student gets a voice, and you gain instant insight into how well the class grasps the lesson, and what you need to reinforce, reteach or review.
-Research has shown that classroom response systems such as the iClicker or Poll Everywhere combined with Peer Instruction and ConcepTests, pioneered by Eric Mazur in Physics classes at Harvard, can boost student learning outcomes – through deep learning, not just recall.
+Research has shown that classroom response systems such as the iClicker or Poll Everywhere combined with Peer Instruction and ConcepTests, a variation on the flipped classroom pioneered by Eric Mazur at Harvard, can boost student learning outcomes – through deep learning, not just recall.

 Visit the Student Response Systems section in our Technology and Tools section for additional resources, research, software

 downloads and registration.

 Does Active Learning Work?
 A Review of the Research

 Interactive-engagement versus traditional methods: A six-thousand-student survey of mechanics test data for introductory physics courses